 Clean Cities Coachella Valley Region

-The Clean Cities Coachella Valley Region works with vehicle fleets, fuel providers, community leaders, and other stakeholders to reduce petroleum use in transportation.
+The Clean Cities Coachella Valley Region works with vehicle fleets, fuel providers, community leaders, and other stakeholders to save energy and promote the use of domestic fuels and advanced vehicle technologies in transportation.

 - Designated: April 22, 1996

-- Boundary: The Coachella Valley along US Highway 10 from Banning Pass to Chiriaco Summit and southeast to Mecca; including Twentynine Palms, Yucca Valley, Morongo Valley, Desert Hot Springs, Palm Springs, Cathedral City, Thousand Palms, Rancho Mirage, Palm Desert, Indian Wells, La Quinta, Indio and Coachella
+- Local/Regional Service Area: The Coachella Valley located in Eastern Riverside County, and parts of San Bernardino County; including Twentynine Palms, Yucca Valley, Morongo Valley, Desert Hot Springs, Palm Springs, Cathedral City, Thousand Palms, Rancho Mirage, Palm Desert, Indian Wells, La Quinta, Indio, and Coachella

 Alternative Fueling Stations